 Florida National University is a private school in an urban setting in Hialeah, Florida.
-Florida National University was founded in 1982 and now enrolls around 4,173 students a year, including 3,876 undergrads.
+Florida National University was founded in 1982 and the school now enrolls around 3,529 students per year, including 3,239 undergrads.

 Interested in journalism or communications?
-Florida National University students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.
+Florida National University students can write for the campus newspaperor be a producer for the student-run television channel.

 Planning to play sports?
 Florida National University has many options for athletes.
 See them all and learn more about life at Florida National University on the Student Life page.

 |2022 Florida National University Facts At-A-Glance|

 There is no one way to define a "good" college or university.
 Admissions difficulty, admitted student statistics, tuition, and financial aid can provide a sense of how competitive a university is.

 Let's take a look at these areas to get a better sense of what Florida National University offers and if the school seems like the right college for you.

 Florida National University is moderately difficult to get into.
 The acceptance rate at Florida National University is 97%.
 Last year, 416 students applied to Florida National University and 403 were admitted.

 Retention refers to the number of students that stay enrolled at a school over time.
 It is a way to measure how satisfied students are with their school experience, and if they have the support necessary to succeed in college.